Home ] Plant Descriptions ] Terms and Conditions ] General Information ] Current List ] employment ]

 Syzygium Cascade

 Grows to 3m in sun or part shade, new growth is crimson and slightly weeping.
-Bears masses of crimson powder puff flowers followed by white berries.
+It bears masses of crimson powder puff flowers followed by white berries.
+Pruning will make it even thicker than it's natural growth habit

 top of page